nmock/GIS/README.md

 GIS for iOS is released under a slightly modified [Simplified BSD License](https://github.com/nmock/artisan-ios/blob/master/LICENSE).

 Please don't upload this code directly to the App Store as is without making subsantial improvements.

-## Contributing
-If you want to fix bugs or implement new features, have at it!
-All that I ask is that you make proper attributions.

 ## Known Bugs / Possible improvements